peeringdb/docs/docs/index.md

 #### Source code audit

 PeeringDB commissioned a full audit of PeeringDB's source code in 2018.
-[Computest](https://www.computest.nl/) (the auditor) prepared a __Third Pary Memo__, this memo provides a high level overview of the outcome of the source code audit.
+[Computest](https://www.computest.nl/) (the auditor) prepared a __Third Party Memo__, this memo provides a high level overview of the outcome of the source code audit.
 The report is available [here](gov/misc/2018-05-16_Computest_Source_Code_Audit_TPM.pdf).

 ## Beta development